 5. Quality and Resale Value

+Modular home value and quality over time is another big question that many have in mind.
 Some people may shy away from modular homes because they fear they will depreciate in value.
 A home is an investment, and most people want it to be a smart investment, even if they never plan to move out.
-There is a significant difference in the resale value of manufactured homes vs. stick built.
+There is a significant difference in the resale value of manufactured homes vs. stick-built.
 However, this is not the case for modular homes.

 Create Your Dream Home With Design.
 Build.
 Modular.